 - Medical conditions.
 Tums can actually worsen certain issues, like kidney disease.
-If your dog suffers from a medical condition, ask your vet which over the counter medications are safe to use.
+If your dog suffers from a medical condition, ask your vet which over-the-counter medications are safe to use.

 If your dog somehow eats a lot of Tums when you aren’t looking, call your veterinarian.
-It is not likely that your dog will overdose or experience extreme sickness, even if they eat quite a few Tums, though they may suffer from constipation or upset stomach.
+It’s not likely that your dog will overdose or experience extreme sickness, even if they eat quite a few tablets, though they may suffer from constipation or upset stomach.

 How Much Tums Can I Give My Dog?

-A proper dosage of Tums for your dog varies widely depending on the strength of the Tums, the formula, and the weight of your dog, which is another reason why you NEED to ask your veterinarian before giving Tums to your dog.
-The typical dosages are as follows:
+A proper dosage of Tums for your dog varies widely depending on the strength of the drug, the formula, and the weight of your dog, which is another reason why you need to ask your veterinarian before giving it to your dog.

 - Small dogs — 1250 mg over 24 hours

 - Medium dogs — 2 grams to 4 grams over 24 hours

 - Big dogs — 4 grams to 6 grams over 24 hours

 - Giant dogs — 6 to 10 grams over 24 hours

 What Safer Alternatives To Tums Can I Give My Dog, Instead?

 However, for mild stomach issues, vets often suggest fasting until your dog’s digestive system runs its course.
 They may also suggest reintroducing food in smaller portions or switching to a more easily digestible diet.

 When vets do suggest using medication to treat mild digestion problems, they usually prescribe medications other than Tums.
 They may advise using Pepto or Imodium, instead.
-Again, do not give your dog any medications, even over the counter drugs, without asking your vet.
+Again, do not give your dog any medications, even over-the-counter drugs, without asking your vet.

 If your dog experiences frequent digestion issues, you may need to adjust their diet, or it may be a symptom of a bigger medical issue.
-Talk to your veterinarian about symptoms that concern you.
+Talk to your vet about symptoms that concern you.